Your Essential Guide to the Chinese Particle 了

 I have seen that movie.

-He bought a new mobile phone.
+He bought a new cell phone.

 我明天下了课就去找你。(Wǒ míngtiān xiàle kè jiù qù zhǎo nǐ.)